KrystianKjjk/CodersCamp2020.Project.FullStack-Node-React.OrganizationApp/README.md

 - **Api** folder containing all the backend functionalities
 - **Frontend** folder containing the client-side part of the application

 ## Application functionalities
+Functionalities marked in **bold** are available in the frontend application, not-bolded ones have only backend functionalities.
 - For Coders Camp organizers
-    - managing the course participants
+    - **managing the course participants**
-    - grouping the users with mentors
+    - **grouping the users with mentors**
-    - having an overview of users progress
+    - **having an overview of users progress**
-    - sharing the learning materials with the participants
+    - **sharing the learning materials with the participants**
 - For Coders Camp mentors
     - having an overview of group progress
-    - private sharing the grades with group members
+    - **private sharing the grades with group members**
-    - grading the projects (for own group and the group where the mentor is a reviewer)
+    - **grading the projects (for own group and the group where the mentor is a reviewer)**
 - For Coders Camp participants
+    - **overview of the grades**
     - checking the course timeline
-    - overview of the grades
     - access to the learning materials
     - submitting a project

 # Frontend application description
 ![Interface screenshot](https://i.imgur.com/z6UJbO7.png)